PascalCompiles/line-analyzer/README.md

 ## Line Analyzer

-The Line Analyzer tool let's you get information on invidiual lines being processed in your unix pipelines.
+The Line Analyzer tool let's you get information on invidiual lines being processed in your Unix pipelines.

 e.g.